-PVC extrusion is an important part of the manufacture of bespoke plastic solutions, which are used in many industries because they are versatile and efficient.
+PVC extrusion is an important part of the manufacture of bespoke plastic solutions, which are used in many industries.
 This guide of TLD Vietnam offers a thorough look at every stage of the PVC extrusion process, from fundamental principles and equipment to real-world applications and the advantages of custom extrusions.
-It covers topics such as the material characteristics of PVC, the technical steps involved in extrusion, and the customization options available for meeting diverse industrial needs.
 This article is essential reading for manufacturers looking to enhance their production capabilities.

 Understanding PVC And Its Properties

 Polyvinyl chloride (PVC) is a synthetic thermoplastic polymer known for its strength, chemical resistance, and ease of shaping.
-In the plastic extrusion process, PVC is heated until it melts and then forced through a die to create a continuous shape.
 High tensile strength, great chemical stability, and resistance against wear or environmental stress are among the main features of PVC.
 These properties, therefore, enable manufacturers to make custom plastic extrusions for building, automobile manufacturing, medical products, as well as consumer goods sectors.

 The PVC Extrusion Process Explained